Adopt To Save

 Meet our Dogs and Cats

 Our adoptables can be seen at regularly scheduled mobile adoption events.
-If there is a pup/dog/kitten/cat that you'd like to meet, please contact us with the specific animal you're interested in.
+If there is a puppy/dog/kitten/cat that you'd like to meet, please contact us with the specific animal you're interested in.
 Due to limited space at our adoption events, not every adoptable is with us at each time.
 But we can make sure the animal you're interested is there, if you let us know in advance.
 If you view our event calendar and don't see an adoption event in the time frame that you're looking to adopt, then please contact us.
 We are flexible and can set up separate meet-and-greets for approved applicants.
 The completion and submission of our online canine or feline adoption application is required for meet-and-greets outside of our scheduled events.

 FEES AND FORMS

-Our standard fees for approved adoptions is $75 for cats, $150 for dogs and $200 for puppies.
-At the time of adoption, our pets will be up to date on their vaccinations, vaccinated for rabies, microchipped, on heartworm preventative, dewormed and spayed/neutered.
+Our adoption fees vary throughout the year with promotions and specials that we offer.
+For current fees, please contact us at firstname.lastname@example.org.
+At the time of adoption, our pets will be up to date with age appropriate vaccinations, microchipped, on heartworm preventative, dewormed and spayed/neutered.
 We provide a copy of the pet's medical records to each approved adopter.
 Our adoption fees may vary throughout the year depending on promotions or added programs, such as our Seniors for Seniors Promotion.
 And, because of our awesome supporters and donors, you may come across an adoptable with a waived adoption fee due to sponsorship.

 SENIORS FOR SENIORS